 Recreational activities like hunting and fishing will not be affected.

-The Dja Dja Wurrung people will be able to hunt, fish and gather in accordance with the terms and conditions specified in an “Authorisation Order” (which will be formally made by the relevant Minister following settlement) or where applicable the rules and regulations governing recreational access by the public (e.g. the recreational fishing rules).
+The Dja Dja Wurrung people will be able to hunt, fish and gather in accordance with the terms and conditions specified in an ‘Authorisation Order’ (to be formally issued by the relevant Minister following settlement) or, where applicable, the rules and regulations governing recreational access by the public (e.g. the recreational fishing rules).

-Traditional owners’ rights do not impact the access of existing users, such as recreational fishers and hunters.
+The recognised rights of traditional owners do not affect the access of existing users, such as recreational fishers and hunters.

-The Dja Dja Wurrung settlement includes the first Land Use Activity Agreement (LUAA) which commenced on 25 October 2013.
-A LUAA under the Traditional Owner Settlement Act 2010 creates a new, simplified regime for managing activities on public land, in which the DDWCAC is afforded certain procedural rights.
+The Dja Dja Wurrung settlement includes the first Land Use Activity Agreement (LUAA), which commenced on 25 October 2013.
+A LUAA under the Traditional Owner Settlement Act creates a new and simplified regime for managing activities on public land that may have an impact on the rights of the Dja Dja Wurrung people.

-Dja Dja Wurrung will have an opportunity to have a say or give agreement to certain activities that impact on their traditional owner rights.
+The Dja Dja Wurrung will have an opportunity to have a say or consent to certain activities on Crown land, and in some cases, reasonable ’community benefits’ are payable to the DDWCAC.

 Six national parks and reserves in the agreement area will be transferred to the DDWCAC as ‘Aboriginal title’.
 Management rights for the land will then be transferred back to the State.
 The parks and reserves will be jointly managed by the State and the Dja Dja Wurrung through the Dhelkunya Dja Land Management Board (to be established after commencement of the settlement).

 In all cases, the parks and reserves will continue to be managed under the same Act of Parliament by which they are reserved, but will also be subject to a joint management plan developed by the Dhelkunya Dja Land Management Board.
-The joint management plan must be approved by the Minister for the Environment and Climate Change, following public consultation.
+The joint management plan must be approved by the Minister for the Environment, Climate Change and Water, following public consultation.

 Transfer of parks or reserves to Aboriginal title does not affect existing use and access.